Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * Mode *Never*: The scheduler of the RED Brick will not be used.
 You can start your program manually in the program tab of the Brick Viewer.
 * Mode *Always*: The scheduler will try to always keep your program running.
   If your program ends it will be restarted immediately.
-If you have a program that uses some input to control some output that should just always do its thing, this mode is the right one for you.
+If you have a controlling program that uses some input to control some output that should just always do its thing, this mode is the right one for you.
 * Mode *Interval*: Define an interval (in seconds) in which your program should be executed.
 * Mode *Cron*: Use `cron <http://en.wikipedia.org/wiki/Cron>`__ to